elea-vellard/LLM-Playlist-Recommender/README.md

 to convert the JSON slices of the dataset into user-friendly CSV files:

-## 2. Embedding generation and clustering.
+## 2. Embedding generation and clustering

 First, playlists titles and tracks are embedded using a pre-trained SentenceBERT model and stored in a 'pickle' file: